josephfusco/wp-breathe/readme.txt

 == Description ==

 As a developer, it can sometimes get confusing flipping back and forth between production and development sites.
-This plugin offers a gentle and anthromorphic reminder that you are logged into a production site while still allowing unobstructive use.
+This plugin offers a gentle and anthropomorphic reminder that you are logged into a production site while still allowing unobstructive use.

 = Usage =